bigsql/pgtsql/README.md

 ## Building from Source

-The "master" branch is for building against PG 10.
+The REL_3 branch is for building against PG 11.

 For installation there must be PostgreSQL dev environment installed and pg_config in the PATH.
 Then just run: